 Chronic Kidney Disease Risks and Kieser Exercise Treatments

-Chronic kidney disease involves the gradual decline of kidney function over time and is estimated to effect over 10% of Australian adults.
+Chronic Kidney Disease (CKD) involves the gradual decline of kidney function over time and is estimated to effect over 10% of Australian adults.
 Proper kidney function is essential because they assist in the regulation of blood pressure and bone mineral density as well as the removal of waste and toxins from the body.

-The risk of chronic kidney disease is influenced by a number of factors including age (60+), diabetes, high blood pressure, physical inactivity, obesity and smoking.
-Most of these risk factors are modifiable which means you can take steps now to reduce your risk of developing chronic kidney disease.
+The risk of chronic kidney disease is influenced by a number of factors, including age (60+), diabetes, high blood pressure, physical inactivity, obesity and smoking.
+The good news is that most of these risk factors are modifiable with a Kieser Method fitness plan which means you can take steps now to reduce your risk of developing chronic kidney disease.

 Exercise as treatment